How to Make a Beautiful Gourd Birdhouse

 The final step is drying.
 This process can be sped up by using fans or other appliances, but the best way to do it in my experience is a combination of sunlight and patience.

 We have articles on growing gourds, harvesting gourds, drying gourds, and cleaning gourds here on our website if you’d like to do learn more about growing them yourself.
+Learning how to dry gourds is especially important so be sure to do some reading if you grow them instead of buy them.

 Another option is to buy them directly from a farmer.
 Here at Amish Gourds we have kettle gourds and dipper gourds that are dried, cleaned, and ready to be made into a beautiful homemade birdhouse.
 We also sell unfinished birdhouses ready to be painted as well as fully finished birdhouses.